valkymaera/ComfyCollectorNodes/README.md

 This delta remapping is an early experimental exploration in just that: can we take the vector difference of "macrophotography of a bee in a wild", and subtract "Bee, insect", apply that delta to the conditioning and increase the weight of the flower that would remain in the image?

+The answer is: Sometimes.
+Kinda.
+It works well for some models and not so well for others.
+The manifold of where training has reliable results from tensor values can be sensitive, and sometimes applying a delta can push the context into a less defined space.

+I am still exploring the space, but overall the concept and delta remaps have provided a soft helper for models that don't support actual negative conditioning.